stevehjohn/Huffman/Standardised-Benchmarks.md

 Ratio: 57.32%

-Decompressed and source files are the same size.

 Average time taken to compress over 100 cycles:   49 ms.
 Average time taken to decompress over 100 cycles: 71 ms.